Asian Granito unveils Premium Experience Gallery at Ahmedabad Airport Arrival - www.lokmattimes.com

 More than just a display area, The Premium Experience Gallery is a testament to AGL’s dedication to providing luxury and innovation.
 Visitors can explore the extensive range of AGL products, envisioning them in their own spaces through meticulously crafted mockups.
 This initiative is expected to drive increased interest and sales, further cementing AGL's reputation as a leader in the luxury surface products market.

-The experience gallery was inaugurated by Bhavesh Patel, Director, Shaunak Patel, Associate Director, Parthiv Dave, COO - Bathware and KM Patel, Associate Director in the presence of senior officials of Ahmedabad Airport and senior leadership team of the Asian Granito India Ltd and on June 29 2024.
-It aims to display company's production, technological and innovation excellence at one place.
+The experience gallery was inaugurated by Mr. Bhavesh Patel, Director, Mr. Shaunak Patel, Associate Director, Mr. Parthiv Dave, COO – Bathware and Mr. KM Patel, Associate Directorin the presence of senior officials of Ahmedabad Airport and senior leadership team of the Asian Granito India Ltd and on June 29 2024.
+It aims to display company’s production, technological and innovation excellence at one place.
 This unique marketing initiative, first among industry peers ushers in unparalleled luxury and a cutting-edge product experience, instantly captivating the entire industry community, designers, and homeowners alike.
 It sets a new standard in marketing strategy, positioning the company to ascend as the global leader in this space.

 In a strategic move to elevate its brand, company has signed Bollywood superstar Ranbir Kapoor as its brand ambassador and launched the “Premium ka Pappa” campaign.
 This partnership underscores the brand’s dedication to excellence and promises an exciting future.
 With Kapoor’s endorsement, the brand seeks to expand its reach, particularly among the youth, driving forward its vision of growth and connectivity.
 It also aims to resonate with consumers’ aspirations and emotions, establishing a strong connection with both trade partners and customers through its emphasis on premium experiences and sophisticated appeal.